Using quantum states of light to probe the retinal network: Fisher information and CRLB

 Fisher information quantifies the amount of information given by a probability distribution about a parameter.
 It is formally defined as variance of score,

+Here, the base of logarithm is $e$.
 If the probability distribution depends on more than one parameter, the Fisher information takes a matrix form.
 The parameters under consideration for our problem are the weight factors.
 If we assume $\mathbf{w}=[w_{1} w_{2} ... w_{n}]^{T}$ to be the vector of parameters, we can write the Fisher information matrix as

 In estimation theory, Fisher information plays a central role.
-For single-parameter distributions, the Cramer-Rao lower bound, which is a lower bound on the variance of unbiased estimators of the parameter, is given by the reciprocal of the Fisher information.
+For single-parameter distributions the CRLB, which is a lower bound on the variance of unbiased estimators of the parameter, is given by the reciprocal of the Fisher information.
 For multivariate case, if we take the estimator $\hat{\mathbf{w}}$ to be unbiased, we have the following relation

 which means that $\mathbf{cov}(\mathbf{\hat{w}})-[\mathcal{I}]_{i,j}^{-1}$ is positive semidefinite.
-This is the statement of Cramer-Rao lower bound for the multivariate case.
+This is the statement of CRLB for the multivariate case.
 To understand the meaning of this statement, let us assume $\mathbf{\hat{w}}$ is a Gaussian with zero mean; its probability density function is given by

 The contours of this probability distribution with equal value are given by